 Since its invention back in 1991, TWI has continuously developed the FSW process for a wide range of applications for our Member companies.
 This has involved the design of FSW tools, weld parameter development, FSW machinery operating specifications and design, and also prototype FSW machine manufacture.
 Throughout that period of time it has always been recognised that the FSW tool is a crucial component for the production of high quality welds.

 In order to discuss how a FSW tool is designed, we first must understand its various roles...

-To generate a solid state weld between pieces of metal, the FSW tool probe and shoulder combination are rotated in the clockwise direction and plunged into the interface between two plates/sheets under an applied z-axis (down) force, which keeps the FSW tool in the correct location during the weld cycle, as shown in Figure 1.
+To generate a solid state weld between pieces of metal, the FSW tool probe and shoulder combination are rotated and plunged into the interface between two plates/sheets under an applied axial force, which keeps the FSW tool in the correct location during the weld cycle, as shown in Figure 1.
 It is very important that the plates/sheets are supported in a clamping fixture, on the underside by (usually) a steel backing bar.
-This bar has the purpose of reacting to the z-axis force.
+This bar has the purpose of reacting to the axial force.
 In addition, side clamping is required to prevent the plates/sheets from separating as the FSW tool is traversed along the weld interface.
 Rotation of the tool generates frictional heating and softens the weld interface region and when the aluminium alloy is sufficiently softened the tool is traversed along the weld interface.